Experiences of post-war National Service in the Royal Signals

 The Sergeant Major shouted a great deal and would stand very close to a man and shout at his face.
 He would say stupid things like "I am not your mother, I won't tuck you up in bed at night".

 The Sergeant Major would shout at us all and say something to the effect, "If you don't do as you are told, then I will pull your arm off and wipe the soggy end around your face".
 Some of the Non-Commissioned Officers were, in fact, just low intellect bully boys.
-I gather that the Army isn't like that anymore.
+I understand that the Army isn't like that anymore.
+I do hope so.

-If one of us did anything that was considered wrong, we got what was called 'Jankers', which punishment was to spend all day peeling endless potatoes or cleaning the gym floor with a toothbrush!
+If one of us did anything that was considered wrong, we got what was called 'Jankers', which was the punishment of spend all day peeling endless potatoes or cleaning the gym floor with a toothbrush!

 Consequently, young National Servicemen soon learnt to 'do as they were told' without question.
 We learnt never to argue, or there would be an awful punishment.
 When an Officer said 'jump the only permissible response was "Yes sir, how high?".